anytizer/ocunit/README.md

 * https://github.com/beyondit/opencart-test-suite
 * [Selenium : OpenCart User Creation Automation Test With CSS Locators](https://www.youtube.com/watch?v=DEwzzZfMYwM)
 * [Unit testing, Jenkins, code sniffing, github etc](https://forum.opencart.com/viewtopic.php?t=124532)

+# Contribution

+If you have a specific idea on how OCUnit (Test scripts for OpenCart based on PHPUnit) should run, fork the project and submit your test cases.
+In more general, these test scripts are merchant oriented.